 Proponents of Rent Control Say…

-According to Mark Willis, Senior Policy Fellow at New York University, “we need a comprehensive and balanced plan if we are going to begin to address the difficulty to finding affordable housing.
-To truly address the housing crisis, cities need to build more affordable housing: preserve existing affordable housing units; help people stay in their homes and help tenants find housing in resource rich and high opportunity neighborhoods” (Willis, 2018).
+- Rent Control does not preserve existing affordable units.
+According to Mark Willis, Senior Policy Fellow at New York University, “We need a comprehensive and balanced plan if we are going to begin to address the difficulty to finding affordable housing.
+To truly address the housing crisis, cities need to build more affordable housing: preserve existing affordable housing units; help people stay in their homes and help tenants find housing in resource rich and high opportunity neighborhoods.”
+(Willis, 2018)